danrot/master-thesis/02_state-of-the-art.md

 ![The content structure of JCR](diagrams/jcr_content_structure.png)

-As you can see the repository is the top element of the content structure.
+The repository is the top element of the content structure.
 It can consist of multiple workspaces, and each of the workspaces contain an arbitrary number of nodes.
 These nodes have relation to other nodes, so that they can build a directed acyclic graph.
 Currently the shareable node feature, which enables a node to have two parents, is not implemented in Jackalop.
 This means that it is only possible to build trees in the PHPCR implementation.

 Each node can have several properties, which contain some value.
 This value can be a simple scalar, as a number, string or a boolean.
 These properties are typed, which is a bit untypical for PHP.
-As you can see in figure 2 it would also be possible to store images in PHPCR, which means that an export of this content repository would also contain the required assets for the content.
+It would also be possible to store images in PHPCR, which means that an export of this content repository would also contain the required assets for the content.

 Each of these properties, but also the nodes, might be attached to a namespace, which is registered via a URI.
 The namespace itself is then a prefix splitted